AdobeDocs/experience-platform.en/help/query-service/auth-api/validate.md

 ---
 keywords: Experience Platform; security; ip-access; validation; API guide; query service; IP verification
-solution: Experience Platform
-title: IP Validation API Endpoint
+title: IP Validation Endpoint
-description: Guide to validating IP access for sandboxes in Query Service using the IP Validation API endpoint.
+description: Learn how to validate IP access for sandboxes in Query Service using the IP Validation API endpoint.
 role: Developer
 ---
-# IP Validation Endpoint
+# IP Validation endpoint

-The IP Validation API endpoint allows you to verify if a specified IP address has access to a designated sandbox in the [!DNL Query Service].
-This check is useful for confirming if access restrictions apply or if an IP address is permitted to access data within a sandbox.
+To verify if a specified IP address has access to a designated sandbox in the Query Service, use the IP Validation API endpoint.
+This check confirms whether access restrictions apply or if an IP address is permitted to access data within a sandbox.

-## Action Supported

-The IP Validation API supports the following action:

-- **Validate IP for sandbox access**

-## Validate IP for Sandbox Access
+## Validate IP for sandbox access {#validate-ip-for-sandbox-access}

-The IP Validation API checks whether a given IP address is allowed to access data for the specified sandbox.
+Use the IP Validation endpoint to check whether a given IP address is allowed to access data for the specified sandbox.
 If no IP restrictions are configured for the sandbox, all IP addresses are permitted by default.
-If there are existing IP or CIDR restrictions, this API will verify if the specified IP address matches any configured ranges.
+If there are existing IP or CIDR restrictions, this API verifies if the specified IP address matches any configured ranges.

 **API format**